Skip to Content

 See the PDQ summary on Neuroblastoma Screening for more information.

-Neuroblastoma is sometimes caused by a gene mutation passed from the parent to the child.
+Neuroblastoma is sometimes caused by a gene mutation (change) passed from the parent to the child.

-The most common symptoms of neuroblastoma are caused by the tumor pressing on nearby tissues as it grows or by cancer spreading to the bone.
-These and other symptoms may be caused by neuroblastoma.
-Other conditions may cause the same symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+The most common signs and symptoms of neuroblastoma are caused by the tumor pressing on nearby tissues as it grows or by cancer spreading to the bone.
+These and other signs and symptoms may be caused by neuroblastoma or by other conditions.

 Tests that examine many different body tissues and fluids are used to detect (find) and diagnose neuroblastoma.